bbc/bbcrd_vault_collection/roles/rekey/README.md

 decryptable and protects against accidental lockout.
 During this phase, the candidate unesal keys are written to `encrypted_unseal_keys.json.candidate`, adjacent to the usual encrypted key file.

+This role will accept and use any unseal keys provided via the `ansible_vault_unseal_keys` variable to begin rekeying.
+These may be obtained using `bbcrd.ansible_vault.decrypt_unseal_keys` but may be supplied separately.
+However, if verify mode is used (i.e. `ansible_vault_verify_rekey` is True, the default), the role will use the `bbcrd.ansible_vault.decrypt_unseal_keys` role to decrypt the newly generated unseal keys for verification.
+If this is not acceptable, you must disable verify mode.